external-secrets/external-secrets/Spec.md

 spec:

-  # the amount of time before the values will be read again from the store
+  # the amount of time before the values will be read again from the provider
   # may be set to zero to fetch and create it once
   refreshInterval: "1h"